This article provides an explanation of OS Units, a set of usage elements incurred by a Server as a result of its specific Operating System.

 What Does OS Unit Usage Mean to Me?

 CloudControl calculates OS Units usage for all organizations.
 However, there is not always a charge for such usage.
-Please contact your Cloud Provider and review your rate card to identify if OS Units are chargeable under your rate plan.
+Review your rate card to identify if OS Units are chargeable under your rate plan.

 Each OS Units Group is defined to use one of three methodologies: